 ‘I was placed in the McLaren Technology Centre in Barcelona in the powertrain (hybrid) department, working on helping to develop a new dual clutch system.
 I utilised the skills I had learned through my time studying physics at the university, including the use of programmes such as Matlab and Simulink, and machine learning.’

-Not only did Georgina have a wonderful time living and working in Barcelona, but she believes that ‘the physics knowledge I have gained over the last four years by working on engineering and problem solving projects will prepare me for my new role.’
+Not only did Georgina have a wonderful time living and working in Barcelona, but she believes that ‘the physics knowledge I have gained over the last four years by working on engineering and problem-solving projects will prepare me for my new role.’

 Another recent graduate – Lowri Galea, is about to start her career at Atkins as a Systems Engineer in their Aerospace, Defence, Security and Technology department.
 Lowri enjoyed that she could do her dissertation on a topic directly linked to systems engineering.

 A physics degree gives you a broad understanding of engineering and the problem-solving skills that you need as an engineer, without you having to make an early decision about whether to be an aerospace, civil, electronic or mechanical engineer.
-Swansea's Engineering department have a significant number of academics whose first degree was in physics, including many brilliant ones(!) who have come through Swansea Physics, e.g. Dr Rowan Brown.
+Swansea's Engineering department has a significant number of academics whose first degree was in physics, including many brilliant ones(!) who have come through Swansea Physics, e.g. Dr Rowan Brown.